 Steam is a video gaming platform developed by Valve Corporation.
-Steam has several games on its servers and you need to install the Steam client on your PC to access them.
+Steam has several games on its servers; you need to install the Steam client on your PC to access them.
 You can install games on your computer using the steam application and play them whenever you need.

 Think of Steam as an online game store to find and buy your game.
-Steam ensure game developers are paid for their games.
+Steam ensures game developers are paid for their games.
 Even if the game is still under development, game developers trust steam and release their games on the Steam platform.
 This allows players to try any game before the official release.
-Players can also play a game demo and pay for the game if they liked it.
-One of steam’s strong features is saving your game online.
+Players can also play a game demo and pay for it if they like it.
+One of steam’s powerful features is saving your game online.

 This tutorial will help you install Steam on Ubuntu.
 At the end of the tutorial, we’ll show you how to uninstall Steam if you need to remove it from your machine.

 Installing Steam on Ubuntu

 You can install Steam via the Ubuntu software center (GUI way) or the Terminal (command line way).